waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Goldenrod City - Unexplored Warps
 - System alerted to an unmarked warp at (29, 5) on map 11_2.
 Need to investigate.

+## Side Quests
+- GINA on Route 34 has an item for me.
+(Re-added after accidental deletion)